scwyllie/wyllie-site/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a second year engineering science student at the University of Toronto.
-I am currently a member of the CleverHans Lab under Nicloas Papernot at University of Toronto and the Vector Institute.
-My research interest include fairness and security for trustworthy ML.
+I am currently a member of the CleverHans Lab under Nicolas Papernot at University of Toronto and the Vector Institute.
+My research interests include fairness and security for trustworthy ML.

+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/wyllie_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.